 Stir to coat and set aside for a bit so the strawberries can release their juices.

-Then, to make them even more saucy, smash them up a wee little bit with a fork or pastry cutter.
+Then, to make them even saucier, smash them up a wee little bit with a fork or pastry cutter.

-Stir remaining sugar together with cinnamon and place in a bowl.
+Stir remaining sugar together with cinnamon and place in a small bowl.

-Dip top of each muffin in the butter.
+Dip the top of each muffin in the butter.

-And then dip buttered top into cinnamon sugar mixture.
+And then dip the buttered top into the cinnamon-sugar mixture.